-- Turn the mower blades OFF, set the ground speed control levers to START / PARK, & remove the key from the ignition switch. - Check all fluid levels.
+- Turn the mower blades OFF, set the ground speed control levers to START / PARK, set the parking brake lever to ENGAGE, and remove the key from the ignition switch. - Check all fluid levels.
 Check all maintenance items. - Battery life will be increased if it is removed, put in a cool, dry place and fully charged about once a month.
 If the battery is left in the unit, disconnect the negative cable.